sudoAshroom/BookmarksToPDF/README.md

 - Install PyCharm Community Edition, scroll down: https://www.jetbrains.com/pycharm/ <br>
 - Install Python.
 Tick both "install as admin" and "create PATH" commands. https://www.python.org/downloads/ <br>
 - Download the "Main" folder of this Git, and store it in a folder by itself to ensure it doesn't overwrite any data of yours <br>
-- Open PyCharm, and load this project <br>
+- Open PyCharm, and load BookmarksToPDF.py <br>
 - PyCharm will prompt you to configure the interpreter and install dependancies, this is normal and expected.
 Allow it to automatically do them.
 Please note the blue bar at the bottom of the screen for both. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- If Python does not ask you to install dependancies, run this code in the terminal: "pip install -r requirements.txt" without the "".
 This tells Python to install the dependencies I have assigned in in requirements.txt <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - If this fails to find the file you will have to tell it where the requirements is.
 For example "pip install -r C:\usr\downloads\BookmarksToPDF\Main\requirements.txt" <br>